Sumile-leo/Sydney-Cinema-Booking-System/README.md

 Special thanks to:
 - COMP9001 course instructors and tutors
 - University of Sydney for providing learning resources
-- PyQt5 and Python communities for documentation and support
+- Flask and PyQt5 communities for documentation and support

 ## License